djnavarro/learning-cpp/notes/chapter-01.md

 ## Compiling helloworld.cpp

 That's all well and good, but I can't do anything useful with this until I compile it, and for that to happen I need a C++ compiler.
 As it happens I already have g++ on my system, but -- for no particular reason -- I've decided to use clang.
-Installing clang on Ubuntu is pretty straightforward:
+Installing clang on ubuntu is pretty straightforward:

 ``` bash
 sudo apt install clang